Inheritance Law

 - Passport or ID copies,

-- Notarised power of attorney for representation in Turkey,
+- A notarised power of attorney for representation in Turkey,

-- For spouse: marriage certificate (apostilled and translated),
+- For a spouse: marriage certificate (apostilled and sworn-translated),

-- For children: birth certificate (apostilled and translated),
+- For children: birth certificate (apostilled and sworn-translated),

-- For other heirs: documents showing family-tree connection.
+- For other heirs: documents showing the family connection.

 5. Will (If Any)

-For official documents drawn up abroad to be valid in Turkey, apostille certification or consular attestation must be done.
+For official documents drawn up abroad to be accepted in Turkey, apostille certification or consular attestation must be obtained.

 Apostille

-In countries party to Hague Apostille Convention, apostille is applied by competent authority where issuing institution is located.
-Apostille:
+In countries party to the Hague Apostille Convention, an apostille is applied by the competent authority in the country where the issuing institution is located.
+An apostille:

 Consular Attestation

-In countries not party to apostille convention, document is:
+In countries not party to the Apostille Convention, the document is attested in stages:

 Sworn Translation

-Turkish translation of apostilled document must be done by sworn translator; notary certification is often added too.
+The Turkish translation of an apostilled document must be prepared by a sworn translator; notarial certification of the translation is often required as well.

 Inheritance and Transfer Tax Declaration

-After obtaining certificate of inheritance, inheritance and transfer tax declaration must be filed.
+After obtaining a certificate of inheritance, an inheritance and transfer tax declaration must be filed.
 This declaration:

-- Must be filed within specific period from deceased's death,
+- Must be filed within a prescribed period from the date of death,

-- Period can be extended for foreign heirs,
+- The deadline can be extended for foreign heirs,

-Title transfer and bank account procedures cannot be completed without filing tax declaration.
-Therefore, taking action within specific period after death is essential.
+Title transfers and bank account procedures cannot be completed without first filing a tax declaration.
+Taking action within the required period after the death is therefore essential.

-- One heir's application — provided others are notified
+- On the application of one heir — provided the others are duly notified.

 Representation in Turkey for Heirs Abroad

-Foreign heirs can conduct certificate of inheritance procedures without coming to Turkey:
+Foreign heirs can complete certificate of inheritance procedures without travelling to Turkey:

-- Process is conducted by lawyer or authorised person via apostilled notarised power of attorney,
+- The process is conducted by a lawyer or authorised representative holding an apostilled notarised power of attorney,

-- Power of attorney must specifically include authorities like "obtaining certificate of inheritance, title transfer, bank account procedures",
+- The power of attorney must specifically include authorities such as "obtaining the certificate of inheritance, title transfer, and bank account procedures",

-- If power of attorney drawn up in foreign language, Turkish translation must also be obtained.
+- If the power of attorney is drawn up in a foreign language, a sworn Turkish translation must also be obtained.

-This way, foreign heirs can complete all transfer procedures without coming to Antalya in person.
+This means that foreign heirs can complete all transfer procedures without coming to Antalya in person.

 Frequently Encountered Problems